 After the first two years, Sullivan’s life at Perkins became easier.
 She connected with a few teachers who understood how to reach and challenge her.
 Mrs. Sophia Hopkins, the house mother of her cottage, was especially warm and understanding.
 Sullivan became like a daughter to her, spending time at her Cape Cod home during school vacations.
 She had yet another surgery on her eyes, and this time it improved her vision dramatically.
 At last she could see well enough to read print.

 Sullivan befriended Laura Bridgman, another remarkable Perkins resident.
 Fifty years earlier, Bridgman had been the first person who was deafblind to learn language.
 Sullivan learned the manual alphabet from her, and frequently chatted and read the newspaper to the much older woman.
 Bridgman could be very demanding, but Sullivan seemed to have more patience with her than many of the other students.
-Not much has been written about their friendship, but it’s tempting to think they shared a special affinity because neither completely fit in with the larger Perkins community.

 Sullivan learned to excel academically at Perkins but she did not conform.
 She frequently broke rules; her quick temper and sharp tongue brought her close to expulsion on more than one occasion.
 She might not have made it to graduation without the intercessions of those few teachers and staff who were close to her.